neondatabase/website/content/docs/postgres/query-performance.md

 ROLLBACK;
 ```

-For a description of the other `EXPLAIN` options, refer to the official [EXPLAIN documentation](https://www.postgresql.org/docs/current/sql-explain.html).
+For a description of the other `EXPLAIN` options listed above, refer to the [official PostgreSQL EXPLAIN documentation](https://www.postgresql.org/docs/current/sql-explain.html).

 The following example demonstrates running `EXPLAIN ANALYZE` on a simple `SELECT` query: